-Swallowland Farm is 105 scenic acres of some of Kentucky’s best farmland surrounding historic Helmwood Hall.
+105 scenic acres of some of Kentucky’s best farmland surround historic Helmwood Hall.
 Helmwood Hall was built in 1835 in the Greek Revival style and is on the National Register of Historic Places.
 The farm includes woodlands, ponds, springs, streams and open fertile fields.

-To accommodate horses that are on pasture board or on break from training we have a variety of paddocks and pastures with run-ins that allow us to rotate the horses regularly and control the horses diet with the use of dry lots.
-Incorporated into these facilities is a separate paddock and run in barn for pregnant mares during the last 60-90 days of pregnancy to prevent fescue toxicosis.
-In addition we have pastures and run-ins specifically designed for stallions on pasture board.
+To accommodate horses that are on pasture board or on break from training we have a variety of paddocks and pastures with run-ins that allow us to rotate the horses regularly.
+There are separate paddocks and run ins for pregnant mares during the last 60-90 days of pregnancy to prevent fescue toxicosis.

 The beautiful farm also has a variety of trails for training including open areas, trails through the woods, and gravel roads.
 This gives us the opportunity to train the horses in a variety of environments and gorgeous places to take clientele trail riding.

-For the two-legged people in the barn there is a lounge, which includes a teaching area, comfy sofa area, office, small kitchen and eating area and two handicapped accessible bathrooms.
-This area allows us to easily host clinics, lectures, and meetings in an environment that is comfortable and has everything we need.
+For the humans in the barn there is a lounge, which includes a teaching area, comfy sofa area, office, small kitchen and eating area and two handicapped accessible bathrooms.
+This area allows us to easily host clinics, lectures, and meetings in a comfortable environment.
 Outside the lounge on both sides is a patio with more places to sit, relax, and socialize.

 Conveniently in the center of the barn is the tacking up area, shoeing stall, storage room, and wash stall.
 The tacking up area has ample room for working with several horses.
 A large tack closet with a garage door allows us easy and quick access to all our main tack.
 We also have a separate room for clients to store tack.
 The shoeing stall is organized and well lit.
 It has a safe area for the horses to be tied and shod.